a-patel/LiteXHealthChecks/docs/DynamoDB.md

   "DynamoDB": {
     "AccessKey": "--REPLACE WITH YOUR AccessKey--",
     "SecretKey": "--REPLACE WITH YOUR SecretKey--",
-    "RegionEndpoint": "--REPLACE WITH YOUR RegionEndpoint--" }
+    //"RegionEndpoint": "--REPLACE WITH YOUR RegionEndpoint--"  // USE 'Amazon.RegionEndpoint.CNNorth1' in configuration code }
 }
 ```